zzzprojects/learn-orm/tutorials/mvc-with-dapper/searching-or-filtering.md

 # Searching or Filtering

 In this article, we will add searching or filtering to the `Authors` index page.
-To add searching we will add a text box and a submit button to the view and make corresponding changes in the `Index` method.
-The text box lets you enter a string to search for in the first name and last name fields.
+To add searching, we will add a text box and a submit button to the view and make corresponding changes in the `Index` method.
+The text box lets you enter a string to search for in the first and last name fields.

 ## Update Index Action